loadingio/ldcover/README.md

 ## Object Methods

- - `toggle(state)`: toggle on/off ldcover.
+ - `toggle(state, data)`: toggle on/off ldcover.
+   - `data`: optional parameter, which will be sent in `data` event.
+     - program that manages the content of this cover can use this data to update its content.
- - `get()`: toggle on ldcover and return a promise, which will only be resolved when ldcover.set is called.
+ - `get(data)`: toggle on ldcover and return a promise, which will only be resolved when ldcover.set is called.
+   - `data`: see `toggle` above.
  - `set(v, hide=true)`: set value, which resolve promises from get, and hide ldcover if hide = true.
    - use `data-ldcv-set` on elements to automatically set value when elements are clicked.
  - `cancel(err, hide=true)`: reject promise returned by `get` with given error `err`.